Types of Available Aid

 • 4 years = No Repayment, obligation complete

-The 4-year service does not need to be completed consecutively as recipients have the full 8 years from their program completion date to complete the obligation.
+The service does not need to be completed consecutively as recipients have the full 4- or 8-year timeframe (as designated by their Service Agreement) from their program completion date to complete the obligation.
 Furthermore, recipients may change schools during their service obligation period as long as they are working at eligible priority schools or CSPPs.

 Next Steps